 3) Museo de las Momias de Guanajuato – The Mummy Museum of Guanajuato

-Situated in the colourful city of Guanajuato, this macabre museum isn’t for the feint-hearted.
+Located in the colourful city of Guanajuato, this macabre museum isn’t for the faint-hearted.
 From 1865 to 1958, relatives of the deceased were required to pay a grave tax.
-If they couldn’t pay, the body of the departed was unceremoniously dug up.
+If they couldn’t pay, the body of the departed was dug up.
 To the surprise of the authorities, the bodies had become mummified, apparently due to the arid climate.

 In time, the authorities accumulated enough mummies to open a museum.
-Many of the exhibits appear to have died in agonizing pain, apparently due to the fact that the jaws slacken after death.
+Many of the exhibits appear to have died in agonizing pain.
 There are several babies on display, not to mention a woman who had the misfortune to be buried alive.
 In all honesty, it isn’t for everyone.
 Nevertheless, the morbidly curious will be fascinated.

 4) The Chapel of Jimmy Ray – San Miguel de Allende